Synthesis to Deployment: Cyber-Physical Control Architectures: Introduction

-On the other hand, the deployment phase (often referred to as implementation) is concerned with how to map the derived controller model/realization to the target system.
+On the other hand, the deployment phase (often referred to as implementation) is concerned with how to map the derived controller realization to the physical system.
 It is usually possible to implement one controller realization by multiple \emph{architectures}.
 Although all architectures lead to the ``optimal'' controller, they can differ in aspects other than the objective, for example; memory requirements, robustness to failure, scalability, and financial cost.
-Therefore, it is important to consider the trade-offs among those architectures, in order to deploy the most suitable architecture.
+Compared to traditional centralized control systems, establishing the correct architecture and accounting for the suitable trade-offs is vital in the CPS setting.
 Typically, control engineers pay less attention to deployment than they do synthesis.
 Our goal is to develop a theory for deployment, i.e., provide a systematic theory for controller implementation.